Genhain/JSONObject-Temporary-/README.md

 ```
 ## Core Data

-You may notice that the JSONAble protocol and a few of the other method have a method for an NSManagedObject context, this is in case you are using core data objects, you can pass the context through to create the objects inside the context.
+You may notice that the ParSONDeserializable protocol and a few of the other methods have a parameter for an **NSManagedObjectContext**, this is in case you are using core data objects, you can pass the context through to create the objects inside the context.

 ## Exception Handling TBD